thebrianbug/macro-notes/src/coins/vechain-case.md

 1. VeChain has proven itself as a major contributor to the innovation of enterprise blockchain across many major domains.
 It has existing clients using its technology to solve real problems.
 Many complex problems facing the cryptocurrency ecosystem now have robust solutions implemented on VeChain.
 Examples include the sophisticated elected governance model, its two-token economics, and fee-free use due to fee delegation.
 1. VeChain has many existing and new partnerships with companies both within the cryptocurrency area and without.
 All of these participants are experimenting with and/or committing to trusting VeChain as their platform of choice for handling their businesses interests on blockchain.
+1. VeChain made a proactive effort to be compliant to emerging crypto regulations from day 1.
+They have continued to add more functionality to ensure that their chain is flexible enough to comply with future regulation.
+1. VeChain is in a class almost entirely on its own for servicing enterprise customers.
+Competition is still virtually non-existent.
+While Amazon, Google and other large tech companies are looking to expand into enterprise crypto, IBM has [closed it's blockchain division](https://elevenews.com/2021/02/02/vechain-competitor-ibm-is-dissolving-its-blockchain-division/).

 ## Major Counterarguments